Tuberville releasing hold on hundreds of military promotions

 “We’ve still got the bad [abortion] policy.
 We tried to stand up for the taxpayers,” he said.

-The news brings to an end a rollercoaster stretch for Senate Republicans, who found themselves stymied at almost every turn in an attempt to find an offramp for the former Auburn University football coach.
-Tuberville also caused confusion at times as his demands shifted, but all centered on trying to reverse the Pentagon’s policy.
+The news brings to an end a roller-coaster stretch for Senate Republicans, who found themselves stymied at almost every turn in an attempt to find an offramp for the former Auburn University football coach.
+Tuberville also caused confusion at times as his demands shifted, though all centered on trying to reverse the Pentagon’s policy.

 The military-minded senators in recent months panned the Alabama senator, especially over his claim that the blockade was not affecting military readiness.
-Sullivan, a member of the Marine Corps, pressed that the holds were “hugely disruptive” to readiness and was affecting military families that were kept in limbo for months.
+Sullivan, a member of the Marine Corps Reserve, pressed that the holds were “hugely disruptive” to readiness and were affecting military families that were kept in limbo for months.

 Senate Minority Leader Mitch McConnell (R-Ky.) said early on that he opposed Tuberville’s tactics but routinely came up empty in trying to navigate the tricky waters in search of a resolution.